Ogedi001/logging_system/README.md

     Follow the instructions from the [Kibana installation guide](https://www.elastic.co/guide/en/kibana/current/install.html) to download and install Kibana.

 2. **Configure Kibana:**
-   To see all executable program  or "Elasticsearch CLI commands"
+   To see all executable program  or "Kibana CLI commands"
    ```sh
    cd /usr/share/kibana/bin
     ls